Lens Sharpness and Contrast

 Below is data extracted from Imatest:

-As you can see, at wide open aperture of f/4, there is about 1.25 pixel of vignetting, which gets reduced as the lens is stopped down.
+As you can see, at the wide-open aperture of f/4, there is about 1.25 pixel of vignetting, which gets reduced as the lens is stopped down.

 When it comes to distortion, as expected from a wide-angle lens, the Nikon 19mm f/4 PC definitely shows signs of distortion, especially at close distances.
 Imatest measured 0.95% barrel distortion, which is in line with the Nikkor 24mm f/3.5 PC-E, which has a little less 0.82% barrel distortion.
 The only wide-angle lens that stands out in this category is the Sigma 24mm f/1.4 Art, which shows practically no barrel distortion at close focus.